robomex/PersonaCam/README.md

 ## Recording demos

-Use visionOS's built-in **Record My View** (Control Center → recording button) to capture your view as a video.
+Use visionOS's built-in **Record My View** (Control Center → Record My View) to capture your view as a video.

 Reality Composer Pro's **Developer Capture** is another option.

 ## Limitations and Pitfalls

 - The virtual camera always faces "from" the primary `WindowGroup`.
 If you walk past the primary `WindowGroup`, the camera will aim towards the nonexistent back of your Persona's head.
-A potential (untested) remedy is the `Window Follow Mode` enterprise API.
+A potential (untested) remedy is utilizing the `Window Follow Mode` enterprise API to always keep the primary `WindowGroup` in front of you.

 ## License